K-16 Education Collaborative

 - Redwood Coast Regional Leads: Lina Mendez, HSI Director; Charlene Green, Assistant Dean of Admissions, Outreach, and Diversity for the School of Medicine

 - Sacramento Regional Lead: Ebony Lewis, Chief Strategy Officer, Office for Diversity, Equity and Inclusion; Project support: Elaina Lopez, Program Analyst, Office for Diversity, Equity and Inclusion

 - Administrative and Grants Management: Robbielyn Tesnado, Chief Administrative Officer, Office for Diversity, Equity and Inclusion; Elvia Mayes, Research Analyst, School of Education

 - Data and finance support: Sunjeet (Sunny) Dosanjh, Program Analyst, Office for Diversity, Equity and Inclusion

 UC Davis Advisory Team

-Our advisory group meets monthly to ensure that we are meeting the project’s goals and milestones.
+Our advisory group consists of members from UC Davis and UC Davis Health, as well as our professional schools and campus student organizations.
+The team meets monthly to ensure that we are meeting the project’s goals and milestones.

-All campus stakeholders are invited to a quarterly “coffee chat” (virtual—BYOC!) to hear updates, track progress, and share ideas.
+All campus stakeholders are invited to a quarterly “coffee hour” (virtual—BYOC!) to hear updates, track progress, and share ideas.
 Please contact Elaina Lopez to be added to the mailing list for future invitations.